LERa: Replanning with Visual Feedback in Instruction Following: RESULTS

 \subsection{Results on the Real Robot}

-To evaluate the performance of the LERa module, we conducted a series of experiments on a robotic arm tasked with manipulating various objects.
-The purpose of these experiments was to test the capabilities of the replanning in scenarios with unexpected errors.
-A total of 18 series were conducted, each of which included different configurations of objects and targets.
-The agent successfully completed the renovation in 15 of the 18 series, demonstrating its reliability and adaptability in dynamic conditions.
+To evaluate the performance of the LERa module, we conducted a series of experiments using the robotic arm tasked with manipulating various objects.
+The purpose of these experiments was to test replanning capabilities in scenarios with unexpected errors.
+A total of 18 series were conducted, each including different configurations of objects and targets.
+The agent successfully completed the replanning in 15 of the 18 series, demonstrating its reliability and adaptability under dynamic conditions.
 Fig.~\ref{fig:robot_run} illustrates an example of a plan execution.
-The initial plan specified the task: ``remove the apple and the lemon from the table''.
-The challenge in this scenario arises from a misclassification made by the detection module, which identified a green, round object~--~a pear~--~as an apple, incorporating it into the initial plan.
+The initial plan specified the task: ``Remove the apple and the lemon from the table''.
+The challenge in this scenario arose from a misclassification made by the detection module, which identified a green, round object~---~a pear~---~as an apple and incorporated it into the initial plan.
 Since the manipulator was unable to lift the pear, execution errors occurred.
-After the pear slightly rotated, the LERa module re-evaluated the object and correctly determined it was not an apple, subsequently omitting the steps in the plan related to the misclassified object.
+After the pear slightly rotated, the LERa module re-evaluated the object and correctly determined that it was not an apple, subsequently omitting the steps in the plan related to the misclassified object.